 3: Using Important Stuff Efficiently

 According to this study by the University of London, one acre of suburban yard has been shown to be THREE TIMES more productive than one acre of farmland, since it can more easily be managed by its occupants.
 The food is sure to be fresher and healthier, as well.

 If we can produce more food in yards than we can with farmland, then as a nation we can reduce shipping costs and plastic use, and reforest a lot of land.

 Would you like to learn about growing a garden in your suburban yard with only 15 minutes a day?

 You’ll find loads of information just like this in my book, The Suburban Micro-Farm.

 According to The Ohio State University, an American city could produce 100% of its own produce, using existing vacant lots, flat rooftops, and just 9% of each residential yard.

-If that’s true for an urban environment, just think how the suburbs could rock it!
+If that’s true for an urban environment, just think how the suburbs (with all that lawn) could rock it!

 5: Rebuilding Community